firstdraft/appdev-lessons/lessons/rps-rcav-lesson-part-01.md

 - play_rock
     - Correct!
 The `play_rock` action is indicated by `:action` in the `Hash`.
 {: .free_text #play_rock points="10" answer="4" }

-**TODO:** for `.free_text` method above, is this a good use of it?
-Seems highly dependent on very exact typing.
-Also, information does not come up for incorrect answers, just says "Thank you for your submission".

 ## RCAV: Controller, Action, View